Bayesian Structural Learning with Parametric Marginals for Count Data: An Application to Microbiota Systems: Inferring the network of the microbiota

 \section{Inferring the network of the microbiota}

 In this section, we use Gaussian copula graphical models with discrete Weibull marginals to recover the network of interactions between microbial species.
+Interactions between microbes are fundamental in shaping the structure and functioning of the human microbiota, and their malfunctioning has been linked to a number of medical conditions.
+A lack of understanding of how these interactions shape and evolve makes it difficult to predict their relevance in biomedical fields.
+For these reasons, microbiota systems have been intensively studied in recent years.
+Large consortia have developed technologies for the collection of high-throughput data of the microbiome, e.g., the Human Microbiome Project \citep{HMP} and the Metagenomics of the Human Intestinal Tract (MetaHIT) project \citep{qin10}.
+These have paved the way for further studies investigating the association of the micriobiota functioning with a number of medical conditions, such as obesity \citep{lechatelier13} and diabetes \citep{pedersen16}, as well as with the response to certain treatments, such as immunotherapy \citep{lee22}.

+In this illustration, we focus in particular on the gut and oral microbiome.
+The microbial communities in the mouth and colon are connected anatomically via the saliva.
+However, the extent to which oral microbes reach and colonize the gut is yet under debate \citep{rashidi21}.
+To resolve this long-standing controversy, many studies have been devoted to study jointly the human stool and saliva microbiome profiles.
+To this end, we apply our methodology to recover a core network of interactions between microbes across the two different environments.
+Crucially, the method that we have developed takes into account both the fact that the OTU abundances may differ marginally between the body sites (stool and saliva) and that the data may be affected by potential experimental effects.

 As in \cite{cougoul19}, we retrieve the 16S variable region V3-5 data from the Human Microbiome Project \citep{HMP} and perform the analysis at the level of Operating Taxonomic Units (OTUs).
 After filtering samples with less than 500 reads, we consider micriobiomes from 663 healthy individuals, with microbial concentration measured from either stool or saliva.
 We then restrict our attention to the 155 OTUs which are present in at least 25\% of the samples and with more than two distinct observed values in both the saliva and stool samples.
-These are the nodes of the network.

-The microbial communities in the mouth and colon are connected anatomically via the saliva.
-However, the extent to which oral microbes reach and colonize the gut is yet under debate \citep{rashidi21}.
-To resolve this long-standing controversy, many studies have been devoted to study jointly the human stool and saliva microbiome profiles.
-To this end, we apply our methodology to recover a network of interactions between microbes across the different environments.
-Crucially, the method takes into account both the fact that the OTU abundances may differ marginally between the body sites (stool and saliva) and that the data may be affected by potential experimental effects.
-Indeed, in the case of micriobiome data, it is well known how sequencing depths change significantly between samples.
-To this end, we estimate the library size of each sample by the geometric mean of pairwise ratios of OTU abundances of that sample with all other samples \citep{cougoul19}.
+Finally, in order to account for varying sequencing depths change significantly between samples, we estimate the library size of each sample by the geometric mean of pairwise ratios of OTU abundances of that sample with all other samples \citep{cougoul19}.